The Compassionate and Connected Classroom: A health and wellbeing curricular resource for upper primary

 - Additional resources

-The resource can be downloaded as an entire PDF document which contains all of the above.
+The Compassionate and Connected Classroom curricular resource can be downloaded as a complete document which contains all of the above.
 However, in order to support implementation and delivery, a number of separate word files are also available to download.
 These include:

 - LR 1.2 – Getting it right for every child wellbeing wheel